LanguageModelling/BookCorpusLanguageModelling/README.md

 For all models, Adam optimizer was used with a negative log-likelihood loss function.
 Models were trained up to 64 epochs.
-The set of nine models were trained on the Discovery cluster at Northeast- ern, using 16GB of RAM, and using either a T4,
-V100, or A100 GPU.
+The set of nine models were trained on the Discovery cluster at Northeastern, using 16GB of RAM, and using either a T4, V100, or A100 GPU.

 For evaluation, we used the same starting conditions and the iteration count that minimized the perplexity.